2019 Miami Marathon and Half Marathon

 The course is the same as the full marathon with the exception for the last 800 meters where half marathoners will split from the full marathoners.
 Please look for volunteers and signs that indicate the turn off point shortly after Mile 12.

-Aid stations will begin after the 2.8-mile mark and approximately every mile thereafter including locations at the start and finish line.
+Aid stations will begin at the 1.5 mile mark on the MacArthur Causeway and approximately every mile thereafter including locations at the start and finish line.
 Water and Gatorade Endurance Formula (lemon-lime) will be provided at each aid station along the course.
 Medical personnel will also be present at all aid stations and in the start and finish area.
 Baptist Health South Florida will make sure runners are provided with top-notch first aid care.

 In order to comply with city permits, the roads will reopen in a graduated fashion.
-We require that participants be properly prepared and trained to complete the half marathon (13.1 miles) within 3.5 hours (16 min/mile pace).
-However, the half marathon finish line will remain open for 4 hours (18 min/mile pace).
-Please note that after the 6-hour pace, participant support (e.g. aid/water stations, volunteers, course marshals, clocks, etc.) is NOT guaranteed, and you will be required to adhere to local pedestrian rules (move to curbsides, break down lanes, sidewalks, etc.).
+We require that participants be properly prepared and trained to complete the full marathon (26.2 miles) within 6 hours (14 min/mile pace).
+However, the full marathon finish line will remain open for 7 hours (16 min/mile pace).
+Please note that after the 6-hour pace, participant support (e.g. aid and water stations, volunteers, course marshals, clocks, etc.) is NOT guaranteed, and you will be required to adhere to local pedestrian rules (move to curbsides, break down lanes, sidewalks, etc.).
+Medals and official finish times will be given to all finishers who complete the race within 7 hours.

-Miami is known for entertaining its visitors and residents, so of course we couldn’t have a half marathon without offering Miami-style entertainment.
-You will be getting several entertainment stations along your journey paradise.
+Miami is known for entertaining its visitors and residents, so of course we couldn’t have a marathon without offering Miami-style entertainment.
+In fact, you will be hitting over 20 entertainment stations along your journey in paradise.

 The time period for the marathon is historically among Miami’s driest and coolest time of the year.
 Nevertheless, we recommend that you please plan and prepare accordingly.
 Miami’s tropical weather can be humid, warm and wet.